-2. Decide on your subject matter.
+2. SUBJECT: Decide on your subject matter.
 What would you like to photograph?
 Do you have an interest in any specific area or just macro photography in general?
 Here is more inspiration on Macro Photography Ideas:

 Sometimes your subject matter will be the determining factor on what kind of macro photography equipment you need.

-3. Determine your macro photography lighting.
+3. LIGHTING: Determine your macro photography lighting.
 You can either use the existing lighting; modify the lighting with reflectors or light blockers; or you can provide artificial lighting with bulbs or strobes.
 Macro Photography Lighting.

 These tips on macro photography for beginners can get you started.
 Do you have an interest in other genres of photography?

 How to Photograph: Here is an article with links on how to photograph many other subjects and links on how to do other types of photography as well.
 Beginners photography: Other kinds of topics related to beginners photography.